 Being connected to the internet is pretty much a requirement for all our mobile devices these days.
 But whether you’re at home or away, it’s not always possible to get the best signal for every bit of your kit.
-One easy solution is to turn your laptop into a Wi-Fi hotspot.
-In big houses and offices, where the Wi-Fi may have dead zones - a hotspot can give access to devices that wouldn’t normally be able to connect.
+One solution is to turn your laptop into a Wi-Fi hotspot.
+In big houses and offices, where the Wi-Fi may have dead zones - a hotspot can give access to some devices that wouldn’t normally be able to connect.

 Your laptop-hotspot can also come in handy when you’re out and about.
 If you’ve paid to connect to a public Wi-Fi, you can use your laptop to connect your other devices or friend’s computers and make the most of it.

 A feature in Windows 10 called Mobile Hotspot makes it very easy to set up a quick network that uses your laptop's Wi-Fi connection, allowing up to eight devices access to the web.

 It works with either Wi-Fi or an ethernet connection and is simple to use, so here's how to turn a Windows PC into a Wi-Fi hotspot.

 Creating a Wi-Fi hotspot is simple thanks to the Mobile Hotspot feature.
 First of all go to the Start Menu and select Settings > Network & Internet > Mobile hotspot.

 In the main pane there is a drop-down menu called Share my Internet connection from which will most likely display WiFi if you're using a laptop, or possibly Wired for those of you who have the PC connected directly to the router via an ethernet cable.